 Senate Republicans: Tougher Medicaid Fraud Effort Needed to Stop Abuse and Save Tax Dollars

-Senator Golden Named to New Medicaid Fraud Task Force
+Senator Hannon To Chair New Medicaid Fraud Task Force

-Albany- In an effort to strengthen the state’s efforts to fight Medicaid fraud, which is driving up spending and taxes at the state and local levels, Senate Republican Leader Dean Skelos today announced the creation of the Senate Republican Task Force on Medicaid Fraud, appointing Senator Martin J. Golden (R-C-I, Brooklyn) to serve as a member.
+In an effort to strengthen the state’s efforts to fight Medicaid fraud, which is driving up spending and taxes at the state and local levels, Senate Republican Leader Dean Skelos today announced the creation of the Senate Republican Task Force on Medicaid Fraud.
+He appointed Senator Kemp Hannon (R-C-I, Garden City), to serve as Chairman.

 “There is no excuse for tolerating any fraud in a program that is the fastest-growing and largest single component of state and county budgets,” said Senator Skelos.
 “Medicaid fraud drives up state spending and taxes as well as local property taxes.
 We must fight fraud aggressively, restore accountability and integrity to the Medicaid program, and ensure that tax dollars are spent wisely to help the people who really need help, not enrich criminals who prey on the system.”

 The task force will hold hearings this month in Albany and in Nassau County and issue recommendations prior to the April 1st budget deadline.
-Senator Kemp Hannon (R-C-I, Garden City) will serve as the Chairman, and along with Senator Golden, the task force includes Senators George Winner (R-C-I, Elmira), Charles Fuschillo (R, Merrick), Michael Nozzolio (R-C, Fayette), Mike Ranzenhofer (R-C-I, Amherst), Hugh Farley (R-C, Schenectady) and Vincent Leibell (R-C-I, Patterson).
+Along with Senator Hannon, the task force includes Senators George Winner (R-C-I, Elmira), Charles Fuschillo (R, Merrick), Michael Nozzolio (R-C, Fayette), Mike Ranzenhofer (R-C-I, Amherst), Hugh Farley (R-C, Schenectady), Martin Golden (R-C, Brooklyn) and Vincent Leibell (R-C-I, Patterson).

 Despite the fact that they are on the front lines of the Medicaid program, county officials are saying the state inhibits their efforts to stop fraud at the local level.
 In fact, the 2009-10 state budget approved by the Governor and legislative Democrats eliminated the eligibility requirements for face-to-face interviews, finger-imaging and asset tests for applicants for Medicaid that are conducted by counties.
 The interviews are intended to ensure accountability in the system, but will no longer be required as of April 2010.